gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/19_prediction_replay_and_dynamic_memory_note.md

 - mismatch accountability
 - branch sensitivity
 - restart and reopening discipline
+- dynamic memory carried by sustained unfolding

 So the difference is not merely technical detail.
 It is a difference in level and purpose.

 ### Reflex-oriented prediction